 Unhitched trailers parked on city streets are unsightly and can create a safety problem.
 Parking unhitched trailers on city streets is not permitted.

-Also known as yard parking, vehicles are not allowed to park on any residential lot unless the parking surface is improved.
+This is often known as yard parking.
+Vehicles are not allowed to park on any residential lot unless the parking surface is improved.

 Local ordinance follows state law in prohibiting parking in places that are marked by signs or curb markings.